Redditors Offer Thoughtful Advice To Man Whose Aged Father Wants To Adopt Another Dog

 7. The question should not be about size but about age

 While the desire to adopt another dog may stem from a genuine need for companionship, it's crucial to assess whether the individual can provide adequate care.
-Research in gerontology suggests that evaluating the physical and emotional capacity of older adults before introducing a pet can help prevent caregiver burnout.
+Evaluating the physical and emotional capacity of older adults before introducing a pet can help prevent caregiver burnout.

 Understanding the responsibilities involved can ensure that the adoption is a positive experience for both the individual and the pet.